vadolasi/refluxo-engine/docs/concepts/engine.md

 ### The `globals` Object

 The `execute` method also accepts an optional `globals` object.
-This data is passed to the `prepare` method of all transformers but is **not** stored in the `Snapshot`.
+This data is passed directly to the `transformInput` and `transformOutput` methods of all transformers but is **not** stored in the `Snapshot`.
 This is the mechanism for injecting sensitive data (secrets) or environment-specific configuration into the workflow execution without persisting it.

 ```typescript
 await engine.execute({